cs2103aug2015-t11-2j/main/User-Guide.md

 * `search lunch`

 ## Undo Redo
+You can use the following command to undo your last operation.

+`undo`
+> Tip: Users can also use `Ctrl + Z` to achieve the undo operation.

+You can use the following command to redo the operation undoed.

+`redo`
+> Tip: these operations can only be saved before closing the software.

 ## Import Export the data
+You can use the following command to open the folder where the data file has saved.

+`locate`
+> Tip: As the folder has been opened, you can backup the date file and copy it to other computer.
+Also, you can copy the file from other computers to this computer.

 ## Recurring Tasks
+Use `recur <days>` to set this event as a recurring task.

+Example:
+* `recur 7`
+* `recur 30`

+> Tip: the function can only be used when an event has been chosed.

 ## Help List
+Show the help list and see all the commands available.
+Type the following command in the command bar.

+`-help`
+> Tip: The available commands are shown in the cheat sheet below.

 ## Exiting
 Simply close the window or type the following command in the command bar.